nio-blocks/conditional_dynamic_fields/README.md

 Outputs
 -------
-- **default**: One signal for every incoming signal, modified according to 'fields' and 'exclude'.
+- **default**: One signal for every incoming signal, modified according to 'fields'.

 Commands
 --------